lewisjones37/MSP2_to-do-list/README.md

 Brief Description: Provide a concise and compelling description of the to-do list application, outlining its benefits and how it can help users manage their tasks effectively.

 Get Started Button: Feature a clear and eye-catching button with a label such as ####"Get Started" or ####"Start Organizing."
 When users click this button, they will be directed to the main to-do list interface.

+- To-Do List Interface:
+Upon clicking the #######"Get Started" button on the home page, users will be taken to the main to-do list interface, where they can begin managing their tasks efficiently.

+Task Input Area: At the top of the interface, include a text area or input field where users can enter their tasks.
+They can type in the task description and press the "Enter" key or click an "Add" button to add the task to the list.

+Task List: Below the input area, display the to-do list as a dynamic and responsive list.
+As users add new tasks, the list will update in real-time to show the newly added tasks.

+Logo Watermark: Provide a visually appealing watermark-styled logo as a background element behind the task list, adding a touch of design to the interface.

+Task Interactions: Enable task interactions for users to manage their tasks effectively.
+Left-clicking on a task will mark it as completed, visually indicating its status.
+Right-clicking on a task will offer a contextual menu to delete the task from the list.

+Local Storage: Implement local storage functionality, ensuring that the to-do list is automatically saved, allowing users to access their tasks even after closing the browser or refreshing the page.

+Responsive Design: Create a responsive layout to ensure a seamless experience across various devices, such as desktops, tablets, and smartphones.